MFR6340/theenglishextension.org/young-world-4/unit-3: yesterday and today.md

 <img src="https://imgur.com/53YvdAS.png" width="25%" />

 It's one of the shortest books to win the Newbery Medal, so it won't take long to read this beautiful tale of family in rural America in the 1800s.
-Written from the perspective of the boy, it describes what happens after the mother died, the father advertised for a mail order bride.
-A woman replies describing herself as "plain and tall".
-The story of starting a new life while still remember the old one.
-(Lexile 660L)
+Written from the perspective of the boy, it describes what happens after his mother dies and his the father advertises for a mail order bride.
+A wonderful story of starting a new life while still remember the old one.
+(Lexile 660L) <sup>[what is this?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Sarah-Plain-Tall-Patricia-MacLachlan/9780062399526?ref=grid-view&qid=16744&sr=1-" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfueli.ch/shop/home/artikeldetails/A1029807823" rel="nofollow">Buy on  Orell Füssli</a>